The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Based on the current legislation, we can say that the following deadlines have been established:

-• Once every 6 months;
+• 1 time every 6 months;

 • Once every 12 months.

-How profit is distributed under the simplified tax system
+How is profit distributed under the simplified tax system?

 Conclusion